9 Best Payroll Services for Small Businesses in 2023

 - Standard direct deposit timeline is four days

 Square Payroll comes with several essential solutions that make managing employee payments easy for administrators.
-In addition to full-service payroll, it has basic time tracking, tip management, employee benefits, and team management tools.
-If you only employ and pay contractors, Square Payroll has a low-cost contractor-only plan ($5 per worker monthly), which is cheaper than Gusto’s contractor payroll tier.
+In addition to full-service payroll, it has basic time tracking, tips and commissions tracking, employee benefits, and team management tools.
+If you only employ and pay contractors, Square Payroll has a low-cost contractor-only plan, which is cheaper than Gusto’s contractor payroll tier.

 It ranks well in our payroll buyer’s guides, appearing in many of our lists given its affordability and efficient pay processing tools.
 Square Payroll is even our top-recommended payroll app for small businesses.
-It’s also a great option for retailers and restaurateurs using Square POS since its payroll solution connects seamlessly with Square’s POS and payments products.
+It’s also a great option for bar owners and restaurateurs using Square POS since its payroll solution connects seamlessly with Square’s POS and payments products.
+Learn more about what it offers and how it works in our What Is Square article.

 With Square Payroll, you can choose whether to activate its automatic pay runs, tip importing, and check printing capabilities.
 (Source: Square Payroll)

-Square Payroll offers the lowest-priced contractor-only plan in this guide.
-Even if you need to pay both employees and contractors, it charges a monthly rate that is cheaper than most online payroll services (like Gusto and QuickBooks Payroll).
-While Rippling also offers reasonably priced plans, you have to separately purchase its payroll, benefits, time tracking, and HR help desk solutions on top of its core workforce management solution.
+- Affordability: Square Payroll offers one of the lowest-priced contractor-only plans in this guide.
+Even if you need to pay both employees and contractors, it charges a monthly rate that is cheaper than most payroll companies.
+While Rippling also offers reasonably priced plans, you have to purchase its payroll, benefits, time tracking, and HR help desk solutions separately on top of its core workforce management solution.

-While you can attend payroll training to enhance your know-how, you can also contact Square Payroll’s team of payroll service specialists (via phone, email, and chat) if you have pay-related inquiries or need help setting up your account and accessing features.
-Note that speaking with one of its payroll specialists on the phone requires a customer code.
+- Payroll support: You can contact Square Payroll’s team of payroll service specialists (via phone, email, and chat) if you have pay-related inquiries or need help setting up your account and accessing features.
 In case you need a dedicated payroll specialist, ADP and Paychex are great alternatives.

 Papaya Global: Best International Payroll Service